Measurement of two-particle correlations with respect to second- and third-order event planes in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Abstract

 \section{Abstract}

-We present measurements of azimuthal correlations of charged hadron pairs in $\sqrt{s_{_{NN}}}=200$ GeV Au$+$Au collisions after subtracting an underlying event using a model that includes higher-order azimuthal anisotropy $v_2$, $v_3$, and $v_4$.
-After subtraction, the away-side ($\Delta\phi\sim\pi)$ of the highest transverse-momentum trigger ($p_T>4$ GeV/$c$) correlations is suppressed compared to that of correlations measured in $p p$ collisions.
-At the lowest associated particle $p_T$, the away-side shape and yield are modified.
+We present measurements of azimuthal correlations of charged hadron pairs in $\sqrt{s_{_{NN}}}=200$ GeV Au$+$Au collisions for the trigger and associated particle transverse-momentum ranges of $1<p_T^t<10$~GeV/$c$ and $0.5<p_T^a<10$~GeV/$c$.
+After subtraction of an underlying event using a model that includes higher-order azimuthal anisotropy $v_2$, $v_3$, and $v_4$, the away-side yield of the highest trigger-\pt ($p_T^t>4$~GeV/$c$) correlations is suppressed compared to that of correlations measured in $p p$ collisions.
+At the lowest associated particle $p_T$ ($0.5<p_T^a<1$ GeV/$c$), the away-side shape and yield are modified relative to those in $p p$ collisions.
 These observations are consistent with the scenario of radiative-jet energy loss.
-For the lowest-$p_T$ trigger correlations, an away-side yield exists and we explore the dependence of the shape of the away-side within the context of an underlying-event model.
-Correlations are also studied differentially versus event-plane angle $\Psi_n$.
-The angular correlations show an asymmetry when selecting the sign of the trigger-particle azimuthal angle with respect to the $\Psi_2$ event plane.
+For the low-$p_T$ trigger correlations ($2<p_T^t<4$ GeV/$c$), a finite away-side yield exists and we explore the dependence of the shape of the away-side within the context of an underlying-event model.
+Correlations are also studied differentially versus event-plane angle $\Psi_2$ and $\Psi_3$.
+The angular correlations show an asymmetry when selecting the sign of the difference between the trigger-particle azimuthal angle and the $\Psi_2$ event plane.
 This asymmetry and the measured suppression of the pair yield out of plane is consistent with a path-length-dependent energy loss.
 No $\Psi_3$ dependence can be resolved within experimental uncertainties.